 8.4: Data Confidentiality

-- Employee or physical access to user information is limited.
+- Unclear whether this product limits employee or physical access to user information.

 8.5: Data Transmission